Press, Reviews, Interviews

 2023

-Passing mention in an academic article
+Passing mention in a French academic article (English abstract)

 Ces projets de musées bricolés, do it yourself museums, entrent parfois en résonance avec des musées matériels eux-memes de bric et de broc.
 C'est le cas du Zymoglyphic Museum (consacré à une civilisation imaginaire...)